- 10+ Guests Price as advertised*

 Approximately 52 miles with 4,800 feet of climbing

 Today you’ll follow the tranquil byways through the Alexander and Dry Creek Valleys.
-Stop to explore wineries like the Francis Ford Coppola Winery, complete with memorabilia from the Coppola family's film-making career.
 If you’re up for it, challenge yourself on Rockpile Road, a beautiful detour through the Lake Sonoma Recreation Area with views of Lake Sonoma.
 You’ll pass many distinctive wineries in the Dry Creek Valley, home to more than 50 wineries, and one of the top Zinfandel producing regions.
-Stop at your leisure and taste wines from the barrel at Zichichi, or a cool, crisp, biodynamic Sauvignon Blanc in Quivira’s solar-powered tasting room on our way to lunch at the Dry Creek General Store.
+Pause at your leisure to indulge your palate at local favorites such as SIMI Winery, taste from the barrel at Zichichi, or refresh with a cool, crisp, biodynamic Sauvignon Blanc in Quivira’s solar-powered tasting room on our way to lunch at the Dry Creek General Store.
 Established in 1881, the store is a local hot spot for delicious handcrafted lunch specials, and is loaded with unique gifts.
 After lunch, back in Healdsburg, experiment with a different taste of Sonoma: a Trek Travel-exclusive tasting at Alley 6 Craft Distillery.
 This is a true, small batch, grain-to-glass operation, nestled a few quiet blocks away from the lively town square.
 Maybe take a bottle of their signature Rye Whiskey home to share with friends.
 Tonight's dinner is yours to choose at one of the many bustling restaurants.

 Healdsburg to Dry Creek Loop with Sonoma Lake Return